How to Know When You Need a Break

 The way I’d like to end this post is by saying this:

 Don’t let fear hold you back.
-Don’t let anything (or anyone) dictate what you are able to accomplish with your life.
+Don’t let anything (or anyone) dictate what you can accomplish with your life.

 However, you do need to remain true to yourself.
 Take care of yourself.
 Don’t back yourself into a corner.